skparagas/skparagas/README.md

 ## About

 This is a repository I created as a compilation of my work as a data scientist.
-Right now it's still in the building phase, so it isn't fully inclusive of all my projects and courses
+Right now it's still in the building phase, so it isn't fully inclusive of all my projects and courses.

 ## Table of Contents
 - [Spencer Paragas Portfolio](#spencer-paragas-portfolio)